 - a.
 The information provided by the company is insufficient. - b.
-The remuneration planned for or paid out to one or several members is significantly higher than that of the peer group.

-- The proposed increase relative to the previous year is excessive or not justified. - d.
-The non-executive directors receive remuneration other than a fixed amount paid in cash or in shares. - The remuneration of the non-executive chairman largely exceeds that of the other non-executive board members without adequate justification. - f.
+The maximum potential payout is significantly higher than the amount requested at the general meeting. - c.
+The remuneration planned for or paid out to one or several members is significantly higher than that of the peer group. - d.
+The proposed increase relative to the previous year is excessive or not justified. - e.
+The non-executive directors receive remuneration other than a fixed amount paid in cash or in shares. - f.
+Non-executive directors receive consultancy fees in a regular manner or the fees received are too high. - g.
+The remuneration of the non-executive chairman largely exceeds that of the other non-executive board members without adequate justification. - h.
 The remuneration of the executive members of the board (excluding the executive management) is excessive or is not in line with generally accepted best practice standards (see appendix 3).